 Michael Towle – Planner

-Mike heads up the environmental and hazard mitigation planning efforts for WestCOG.
-His professional interests include climate change and environmental science, GIS, data science and data visualization.
-Mike received a B.S. in Environmental Science from UMass Lowell and a M.S. in GIS for Development and the Environment from Clark University.
+Mike oversees the environmental and hazard mitigation planning efforts.
+He works with municipalities and various environmental organizations on matters of land, water, and energy sustainability.
+Additionally, Mike provides support in GIS and data analytics.
+He received a B.S. in Environmental Science from the University of Massachusetts, Lowell and a M.S. in GIS for Development and the Environment from Clark University.

 Jamie Bastian – Associate Planner